regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ## Credit Class

-Now that we have supporting data for our credit class, project, and batch, and we have an IRI for each, we can move on to creating and managing a credit class.
+Now that we have supporting data, we have our IRIs for each, and we may or may not be hosting and resolving our own data, we can move on to creating and managing a credit class.

+A credit class represents a collection of projects and issuers whereby the projects are following the same standards and practices and the issuers are issuing credits on behalf of the projects.

+For more information about credit classes, see [Ecocredit Concepts](http://localhost:8080/modules/ecocredit/01_concepts.html).

 ### Create Credit Class